Anjaneya (film): Plot

-ACP Paramaguru is an efficient police officer who fights with the scum of the society.
+Paramaguru is an efficient police officer who fights against the scum of the society.
 He later masquerades as a thief to infiltrate into the underworld.
 The bad guys are surprised to find that Paramguru is the ACP and is out to get them, so they all gang up against him.
 In this process, a thrilling encounter takes place between the good and the evil.
 Paramaguru is helped in his fight against injustice by Divya, who falls in love with him.

 Cast

 Production

-The leading female role was eventually handed to Meera Jasmine even though Reemma Sen was also approached earlier for the film.
-The film feature Ajith Kumar in his first role as a police officer, before further appearances in Aegan, Mankatha, Arrambam and Yennai Arindhaal.
+The leading female role was eventually handed to Meera Jasmine even though Reema Sen was also approached earlier for the film.
+The film feature Ajith Kumar in his first role as a police officer.
 The film was shot within 47 days, with Ajith reportedly working extra time to complete scenes.
 Producers downplayed any publicity for the film, releasing the audio with little fanfare and not releasing a teaser trailer.

 Soundtrack

-The soundtrack features 5 songs composed by Mani Sharma and lyrics were written by Vairamuthu and Kabilan.
-The song "Paisa Gopuram" is based on "Kodithe Kottali" from Tagore.
+The soundtrack features 5 songs composed by Mani Sharma.